Exploitation

 Jasher 28:18

-At that time Isaac sent his younger son Jacob to the house of Shem and Eber, and he learned the instructions of the Lord, and Jacob remained in the house of Shem and Eber for 32 years, and Esau his brother did not go, for he was not willing to go, and he remained in his father’s house in the land of Canaan.
+At that time, Isaac sent his younger son Jacob to stay at the house of Shem and Eber, where he learned the ways of the Lord.
+Jacob remained there for 32 years.
+Esau, however, refused to go and stayed in his father’s house in the land of Canaan.

 Esau hunts in Seir